 One of the missions of the EPA is to promote environmental justice.
 The EPA defines environmental justice as “the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.”

 The principle of fair treatment means that no group should have to bear a disproportionate share of the environmental impact of industrial, governmental, or commercial policies or operations.
-Meaningful involvement means that people should have an opportunity to play a role in making decisions that may affect their environment and their health.
-People and agencies with the authority to make decisions should ask for input from those who will be affected and consider their concerns when setting policies.
+Meaningful involvement means that people should have an opportunity to make decisions that may affect their environment and health.
+People and agencies with authority to make decisions should ask for input from those who will be affected and consider their concerns when setting policies.

 Role of the Office of Environmental Justice